 Here are some preliminary questions designed to get you acquainted with your attorney and his or her experience:

 - How long have you been practicing law?
 How long with construction accident cases?

 - What percentage of your practice is dedicated to construction accident cases?
 How many construction accident cases have you handled?
 How frequently have they settled?
 Gone through litigation?

-- What is a usual settlement range for cases like mine?
+- What is the usual settlement range for cases like mine?

 - What is your fee structure?
 What out-of-pocket expenses am I responsible for?